Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 - Modifying a string literal

 Now there are many tools to detect all kinds of UB(the -ftrapv flag, valgrind etc.), but they are not perfect.
-And the larger your codebase gets, the harder it gets to spot this UB and even projects like the Linux kernel with really skilled developers and many eyes looking at the code have [memory bugs in them](https://www.linuxkernelcves.com/cves).
+But the nasty thing about it is: It might work perfectly fine, the integer overflow might always wrap to two's complement and the program might never crash but on another operating system, with another compiler or even another version of the same compiler, it might not.
+And the larger your codebase gets, the harder it gets to spot this UB.
+Even projects like the Linux kernel with really skilled developers and many eyes looking at the code have [memory bugs in them](https://www.linuxkernelcves.com/cves).

+Anyway, let's get back to the topic at hand: The double free in an MQTT broker.
+But what is MQTT anyway?

 # The MQTT Protocol
 MQTT is a lightweight publish/subscribe messaging protocol, which has many applications in the IoT space.
 It is a binary